labhackercd/lab-site/README.md

 $ yarn
 ```

-### Running Your Local Server With Gulp

-After the installation of all requirements and its dependencies, your local web development environment is ready to run.
-Setup your initial files with `yarn setup`.
+After that you'll have installaled all requirements and its dependencies, your local web development environment is ready to run.
+Setup your files with `yarn setup`.
 This command is only necessary the first time the project is set or if the build folder is deleted.

 ```bash
 $ yarn setup